Budget Transfer Policy

 - Sufficient money from other cost centers within the fund group (ledger) of the deficit cost center is kept in reserve to fund the deficit.

-Budget authorities shall coordinate with the Comptroller to ensure that all transactions to clear deficit fund equity balances be accomplished in a timely manner prior to the final year-end closing.
+Budget authorities shall coordinate with the Director of Finance to ensure that all transactions to clear deficit fund equity balances be accomplished in a timely manner prior to the final year-end closing.

 UHS Administrative Memorandum 03.G.01